girishlande/VTK_programs/readme.txt

 # VTK_programs
 Precondition: To Run these programs you need visual studio an You will have to build VTK libraries using script vtkbuild.cmd It makes use of cmake .
-You will have to make some changes in copydlls.cmd script so that it refers to the correct path for copying dlls
+Once built you make sure that you build "Install" subproject of the vtk.
+THis will create binaries and includes in once place.

 These are some of my VTK programs that I tried while playing around with VTK and learning basics